 How long does it take to get my refund?

 It typically takes about 6-8 weeks for the IRS to verify your worksheet and send your check.
 During COVID-19, the IRS has had major mail processing and staffing problems and has been taking months to issue some refunds.

 How do I check the status of my CP09?

 There is no way to track the status of your CP09 online.
 The IRS responds by mail.
 If you haven’t received a response after eight weeks, you can call the IRS to check the status.

 Can I handle this on my own?

 When the IRS is trying to give you money and isn’t even making you do the math, it’s usually a safe bet to say that you can respond on your own.
-However, if you have questions or you’re concerned you might have missed other deductions or credits, you can chat with a tax professional now.
+However, if you have questions or you’re concerned you might have missed other deductions or credits, you might want to talk to a tax professional.